In the macro-fruit era,

 Trees have grown stingy

 Trees keep much more of their energy for themselves these days.
 In fact, they hardly give anything to the animals.
 But they could.
 I mean, I have seen mid- sized durian trees hanging with maybe 200,000 calories in fruit.
-It would be an interesting line of research to compare maximum annual caloric food yields per square meter for the various plants: durian, jackfruit, banana, corn, wheat, rice.
+It would be an interesting line of research to compare maximum annual caloric food yields per square meter for the various crop plants.
 Perhaps we have all under-estimated the food bearing potential of the world’s trees.

 The timing of the macro-fruit countermeasures